kidscancode/godot_recipes/src-4/content/2D/8_direction.md

 ### Keyboard input

 If you're using keyboard controls instead of mouse, you can get the angle of movement based on which keys are being held.
-The rest of the proecess works in the same way.
+The rest of the process works in the same way.

 ```gdscript
 func _process(delta):